rvarago/absent/README.md

 We have mixed business logic with error handling, it'd be nice to have these two concerns apart from each other.
 It's a lot of boilerplate to achieve such a simple requirement as obtaining the zip code of a given person.

+Furthermore, we have to make several calls to _std::optional<T>_ accessor member function, in those cases to `value()`, and for each call, we have to make sure we’ve checked that it's not empty before accessing its value.
+Otherwise, we would trigger a *bad_optional_access*.
+Thus, it’d be nice to minimize the direct calls to `value()` by wrapping intermediary ones inside a function that does the checking and then accesses the value.
+And only make the direct call to `value()` from our code at the very end of the composition.

 Now, compare it against the code that does not make use of nullable types whatsoever.
 And of course, it expects that nothing can fail: